tanmatt/QuoteOfTheDay/README.md

 - Sat Oct  5 07:00:03 2024 | We innovate by starting with the customer and working backwards.
 That becomes the touchstone for how we invent. - Jeff Bezos
 - Sun Oct  6 07:00:04 2024 | When people give you their money they tell you the truth. - Jason Fried
 - Mon Oct  7 07:00:06 2024 | The desire to write grows with writing. - Desiderius Erasmus
+- Tue Oct  8 07:00:04 2024 | In a disordered mind, as in a disordered body, soundness of health is impossible. - Marcus Tullius Cicero